SincerelyBrittany/SpotifyJukeBox/README.md

 Artwork
 Playlist Challenge:

 If you have time and are looking for an extra challenge try the following.
-Create a playlist on SoundCloud and enable the user to do the following things:
+Create a playlist on d and enable the user to do the following things:

 Play a track off of a chosen playlist
 Pause the currently playing track